intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_2_GPU_Baichuan2-7B.md

 In this tutorial, you will learn how to run LLMs on Intel GPUs with IPEX-LLM optimizations, and based on that build a stream chatbot.
 A popular open-source LLM [baichuan-inc/Baichuan2-7B-Chat](https://www.modelscope.cn/models/baichuan-inc/Baichuan2-7B-Chat) is used as an example.

 > [!NOTE]
 > Please make sure that you have prepared the environment for IPEX-LLM on GPU before you started.
 Refer to [here](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for more information regarding installation and environment preparation.
+Besides, for modelscope usage, you also need to `pip install modelscope==1.11.0`.

 ## 6.2.1 Load Model in Low Precision